 Charles Rudd Mackenzie

-Rudd is a graduate of Bowdoin College and Vermont Law School.
-He has been a VFP board member since 1991.
-He has served the Sierra Club Legal Defense Fund, Hudson River Sloop Clear water, the Dobbs Ferry Conservation Advisory Commission, the Indian Point Project, and New York Public Interest Research Group.
-He also serves on the Boards of Gitt-Moul Historic Properties, Navigators USA and the Saint Nicholas Society of New York.
-Rudd has traveled throughout Europe, taken part in two workcamps in Poland in 1991, and led a workcamp at the URI’s Environmental Resource Center in 1993.
+Charles graduated from Bowdoin College and Vermont Law School before becoming a teaching fellow in New York City public schools.
+He has been a VFP board member since 1991 and has served the Nature Conservancy, the Sierra Club Legal Defense Fund, Hudson River Sloop Clear water, Dobbs Ferry’s Conservation Advisory Commission, the Indian Point Project, and New York Public Interest Research Group.
+He also serves on the Boards of Gitt-Moul Historic Properties, Navigators Alternative Scouting, and the Saint Nicholas Society.
+Charles has traveled throughout Europe, taken part in two IVS projects in Poland in 1991, and led a volunteer project at the URI’s Environmental Resource Center in 1993.
 He was raised in Germany and Ardsley Park, New York, and speaks fluent German.